Complex and Adaptive Dynamical Systems: A Primer: Competitive Dynamics and Winning Coalitions

-\underline{\bf Reservoir variables}\\ A standard procedure, in dynamical system theory, to control the long-term dynamics of a given variable of interest is to couple it to a second variable with much longer time scales.
-To be concrete we denote, as hitherto, with $x_i\in[0,1]$ the activities of the local computational units constituting the network and with
+\runinhead{Reservoir Variables} A standard procedure, in dynamical system theory, to control the long-term dynamics of a given variable of interest is to couple it to a second variable with much longer time scales.
+This is the principle of time scale separation.
+To be concrete we denote, as hitherto, by $x_i\in[0,1]$ the activities of the local computational units constituting the network and by